JiayinHong/demoRESTAPI/README.md

 a demo to set up a REST API
 using Heroku as the server at the moment

-Below are some commands to create the app on Heroku need to git init the directory beforehand
+Below are some commands to create the app on Heroku. need to git init the directory beforehand.
 $ heroku create
 Creating app... done, ⬢ murmuring-everglades-08386
 https://murmuring-everglades-08386.herokuapp.com/ | https://git.heroku.com/murmuring-everglades-08386.git